gagarine/docker-php/readme.md

 You can change the configuration of nginx or phpfpm in Dockerfiles folder to meet you need.

-This project use https://github.com/EugenMayer/docker-sync to sync your code with docker.
+This project use http://docker-sync.io/ to sync your code with docker.
 This is a workaround to get (very) good performance until Docker for MAC shared volume is fixed.

+To install docker-sync:

+    $ gem install docker-sync

 ## Start a new project

-Copy every files of this repository in the root of your project.
+Copy every file of this repository in the root of your project.

 By default nginx is configured to serve ./app/web.
 So, add your code in ./app/web, then: